-Research shows that men are five times more likely than women to prioritize investing.
-The reasons range from a lack of confidence to a distaste for the male-dominated world of financial planning, but one thing is certain – the needs of female investors aren’t being met.
+But research shows that men are still more likely than women to prioritize investing.
+The reasons range from a lack of confidence to a distaste for the male-dominated world of financial planning.
+But one thing is certain - there's a male/female investing gap that needs be bridged.

 That’s where Ellevest is looking to make a difference.
-They claim to offer investment advice customized for women, taking into account female-specific issues and attempting to make the whole experience more comfortable for their clientele.
+Ellevest is a money management platform geared towards women.
+They claim to offer holistic help with money - from banking* to investing and more - and attempting to make the whole experience more comfortable for their clientele.

 But is Ellevest filling a service gap or taking advantage of timid or inexperienced investors?
-Read on to find out what the experts think.
+Read on to find out what we think.

 In seeking to narrow that gender investment gap, Ellevest is dealing with the murky but important emotional aspect of investing.
 According to some experts, that could mean all the difference.